Chemokine1/BioProjectsFinder_NCBI/README.md

 # BioProjectsFinder_NCBI

 This script retrieves BioProject data from NCBI and ENA databases based on a search terms.
-Allowing data scientists to filter research based on projects data.
+Allowing scientists to filter researches based on projects data.
 Returns the newest matching projects first, based on keywords.
-The results, including project titles, accession numbers, and data volumes, are saved as a CSV file.
+The results including Project identifier,  number of sequencing samples, total sequence data, storage size in terabytes, and save the results as a csv file.

 ## Dependencies
 - `requests`